Hard Currency Pegs: Currency Boards and Dollarization

 For instance, both Denmark and Switzerland pegged their currency to the euro, because Europe was their major trading partner.
 Since they did not want to belong to the Eurozone, pegging their currency to the euro was the next best thing to facilitate trade.
 Denmark continues the peg, pegging the Danish krone to within 2.25% of 7.46038 krone to the euro.
 However, Switzerland dropped their peg on January 15, 2015, causing the franc to rise from €0.83 to €1.17 in minutes, a jump of 40%, causing considerable pain for many currency traders.
 The Swiss stock market also quickly declined, reflecting the higher value of the franc.

 Hence, during the late 1990s, when several emerging markets in Asia pegged their currency to the United States dollar but traded mostly with Japan, their exports suffered when the dollar appreciated against the yen.
-Sometimes, a basket peg, which is a peg to several currencies, can better serve the needs of the country.
-For instance, because many of the emerging countries in Southeast Asia trade with the United States, Europe, and Japan, it makes more sense for them to have a peg to the dollar, euro, and yen, as demonstrated by the 1997 Asian crisis, where Singapore, which has a basket peg, fared better than Hong Kong, which has a dollar peg.
+Sometimes, a basket peg, a peg to several currencies, can better serve the needs of the country.
+For instance, because many emerging countries in Southeast Asia trade with the United States, Europe, and Japan, it is sensible for them to peg their currency to the dollar, euro, and yen, as demonstrated by the 1997 Asian crisis, where Singapore, which had a basket peg, fared better than Hong Kong, which had a dollar peg.

 With either dollarization or currency boards, interest rates must equal the reserve currency country's prevailing rates.
 With dollarization, unequal interest rates would cause investments to flow into or out of the country as it seeks higher returns.
 With currency boards, the interest paid on currency board notes must equal what can be earned on the reserve currency; otherwise, arbitrage will equalize the Interest rates, as investors borrow the cheaper currency to earn the higher interest of the other currency.